 The term “recycling” is something that we regularly hear.
 We are constantly reminded to be conscious of the environment, but do you really understand what recycling is?

 Simply put, recycling involves processing rubbish and transforming it into something new.
-The waste either becomes a raw material which can be used for manufacturing a new product or it can be transformed into something else.
+The waste either becomes a raw material that can be used for manufacturing a new product or it can be transformed into something else.

 You will be surprised to discover that items regularly produced from recycling include toothbrush handles, winter coats and coffins!
 There are companies around the world that specialise in recycling and here in Australia, the government is encouraging every individual to do their part.